petros-d/docs/docs/api-keys.md

 - They can deploy code to Astronomer (customizable permissions coming soon).
 - They are deleted permanently if the corresponding Deployment is deleted.
-- By default, a new API Key is granted access to a Deployment for 24 hours.
-As long as it's used within that period, the API Key will automatically refresh and be valid for another 24 hours after the moment it was used.
+- By default, a new API key is granted access to a Deployment for 24 hours.
+As long as it's used within that period, the API key will automatically refresh and be valid for another 24 hours after the moment it was used.

 :::info